rib9985/dropdown-menu/README.md

-# basic-webpack-template
+# A dropdown menu implementation in HTML, CSS, JS.
-A basic webpack template
+A simple dropdown menu